sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 your nodes to ensure they are responding correctly.
 If a node is not responding, it is removed from rotation until the health monitor determines that it is functional.
-In addition to periodic checking, a check is performed against every node when added to your Load Balancer - ensuring that the Node can safely service traffic.
+In addition to periodic checking, a check is performed against every node when added to your Load Balancer, ensuring that the node can safely service traffic.

-To enable health monitoring on your Load Balancer, you'll need to set:
+To enable health monitoring on your load balancer, you'll need to set:

 * Type - ``CONNECT`` is used to monitor connections
 * Delay - Minimum number of seconds to wait before executing the monitor